 BIOGRAPHY

-Wendy Letven is a multidisciplinary artist working in sculpture, installation and painting in the New York area.
-This year she received a 2023 Fellowship from the New Jersey State Council on the Arts.
-Currently she is working on a permanent ceiling sculpture for the lobby of PS at Schermerhorn, funded by the New York City’s Percent for Art program.
-Wendy has created sculptures and installations for The Riverside Park Conservancy, Brookfield Properties, Art on Paper Fair, Market Art and Design, and The Sheila R. Johnson Gallery at the New School and others.
-Her paintings and and sculptures are in private collections across the Us, in Asia and in Europe.
-Her work has been exhibited at Art Fairs including Art on Paper in NY and Amsterdam, Volta in NY, Market Art and Design in the Hamptons, and Pulse in Miami.
-Wendy is a MacDowell Colony Fellow and a recipient of a Workspace Grant from Dieu Donne Papermill in New York.
-Raised in Philadelphia, she received a BFA from Tyler School of Art and an MFA from Hunter College.
-She teaches Art and Design at Parsons School of Design and at Montclair State University.
+Wendy Letven is a multidisciplinary artist with a practice that includes painting, sculpture and installation art.
+Wendy has created sculptures and installations for The New York Percent for Art Program, Brookfield Properties, The Riverside Park Conservancy, Art on Paper Fair, Market Art and Design, and The Sheila R. Johnson Gallery at the New School, and other organizations.
+Her paintings and and sculptures are in private collections across the US, Asia and in Europe.
+Wendy is a MacDowell Colony Fellow, A NJSCA grant recipient and a recipient of a Pollack Krasner grant.
+Born in Philadelphia, she received a BFA from Tyler School of Art and an MFA from Hunter College.
+She teaches at Parsons School of Design in New York.

 GALLERY REPRESENTATION